-She is an artist who owns a boutique, and criticism from her customers often drives her to tears ” right in front of them.
-She also burst into tears while watching Shrek,
+She is an artist who owns a boutique, and criticism from her customers often drives her to tears “right in front of them.”
+She also bursts into tears while watching movies,

-causing her 12-year-old daughter to try to comfort her.
+causing her 12-year-old to try to comfort her.

 “Being over-sensitive is ruining my spirit,” she says, turning to Dr. Phil for help.